adsweet/Phylogenetics_Lab/Lab7/README.md

 git pull
 ```

-You should see a new directory in `Phylogenetics_Lab` called `Lab7`.
-Copy the contents of this directory to your `Lab7_bayes` directory.
+You should see a new directory in `Phylogenetics_Lab` called `Lab7` which contains another directory called `Data`.
+Copy the contents of the `Data` directory to your `Lab7_bayes` directory.
 Change back to your `Lab7_bayes` directory and extract the contents of this file using:

 ```
 tar -xvzf Lab7_Bayes_data.tar.gz